-Vaginismus, also known as vaginism, is the involuntary contraction of the peri-vaginal muscles (lower third of the vagina), a condition that prevents or makes vaginal penetration painful or even impossible.
+Vaginismus, also known as vaginism, is the involuntary contraction of the peri-vaginal muscles (lower third of the vagina) and the burning pain of the vagina during intercourse, a condition that prevents or makes vaginal penetration painful or even impossible.

 It is a sexual dysfunction that affects a small group of female population, but it can be fixed after a treatment forged upon Sexology and Gynecology.
 Once fixed, it may improve female sexual well-being and tear down the barrier that was preventing the woman to fulfill her wish to be on motherhood.

 The different sections of this article have been assembled into the following table of contents.

 Vaginismus or vaginism is the medical term for vaginal tightness and the resulting burning pain of the vagina during sexual relationships.
 It results from the involuntary tightening of the pelvic floor muscles, particularly the PC (pubococcygeus) muscle group, which causes painful spasmodic contractions in the vagina.
 Tightness is therefore the reflex action of the vaginal muscles.
 Some experts suggest the involvement of other muscles, like the bulbocavernosus, levator ani, perivaginal muscles, circumvaginal (CVM)...

 As a consequence, vaginismus affects a woman's ability to engage in vaginal penetration, including any form of penetration—from sexual intercourse to manual penetration, as well as the insertion of menstrual cups, tampons, vaginal capsules or "vagina eggs", etc.

 Also, it is difficult for women affected by vaginism to undergo gynecological examinations or pap tests, as they involve manual penetration by the gynecologist.
 In short, vaginismus makes any kind of penetration painful or even impossible.